edinella/beat/README.md

 ### Annotation

-Methods `run` and `factory` can recieve annotated functions as arguments, that will be used for injection.
+Methods `run` and `factory` can receive annotated functions as arguments, that will be used for injection.

 The injector looks up tokens based on argument names: